 Let’s get right too it, shall we?
 This first project is for your home!
-I’ll show you how to create this Valentine’s day inspired bouquet of fabric flowers!
+I’ll show you how to create this Valentine’s day inspired bouquet of fabric flowers, and more specifically, how to make fabric roses!

 I used a wooden garden stick but you can also use a stick from outside for a rustic look!
 The strip of fabric can be any length you want, depending on how “full” you want your flower.
 My strip in this example was about a yard long.